9 More Quick Tips On How To Save Gas

 Moving on, as fuel prices continue to go up in most parts of the world, including our own, one is forced to find more ways to save money on gasoline expenses.
-So after experimenting, researching online and asking my fellow drivers on what they do to make the most out of their car’s fuel, I now present to you 9 more tips:

 1. Survey gasoline prices.

 Make it a habit to note the prices of the gasoline stations you often pass.
 You’ll discover that they significantly vary.
 This way, you’ll know where exactly to gas up.
-For example, here in Metro Manila, gasoline prices of the same brand are higher in Makati than in ParaƱaque.
+For example, here in Metro Manila, gasoline prices of the same brand are higher in Makati than in Parañaque.

 2. Turn off the aircon near your destination.